NuGet/NuGetDocs/NuGet.Docs/ndocs/API/NuGet-Credential-Providers-for-Visual-Studio.md

 During credential acquisition, the credential service will try credential providers in the following order, stopping as soon as credentials are acquired:

-a) Credentials will be fetched from NuGet configuration files (using the built-in `SettingsCredentialProvider`).
+1. Credentials will be fetched from NuGet configuration files (using the built-in `SettingsCredentialProvider`).
-b) If the package source is on Visual Studio Team Services, the `VisualStudioAccountProvider` will be used.
+2. If the package source is on Visual Studio Team Services, the `VisualStudioAccountProvider` will be used.
-c) All 3rd party plug-in credential providers will be tried in the order of discovery outlined above.
+3. All other plug-in credential providers will be tried in the order of discovery outlined above.
-d) If no credentials have been acquired yet, the user will be prompted for credentials using a standard basic authentication dialog.
+4. If no credentials have been acquired yet, the user will be prompted for credentials using a standard basic authentication dialog.

 To create a NuGet Credential Provider for Visual Studio, create a Visual Studio Extension that exposes a public MEF Export implementing the `IVsCredentialProvider` type, and adheres to the principles outlined below.

+    public interface IVsCredentialProvider
+    {
+        Task<ICredentials>
+        Uri uri,
+        IWebProxy proxy,
+        bool isProxyRequest,
+        bool isRetry,
+        bool nonInteractive,
+        CancellationToken cancellationToken);
+    }

 A sample implementation can be found in [our GitHub Samples](https://github.com/NuGet/Samples) repository.

 ### NuGet Credential Provider for Visual Studio Basics

 Each NuGet Credential Provider for Visual Studio must:

-a) Determine whether it can provide credentials for the targeted URI before initiating credential acquisition.
+1. Determine whether it can provide credentials for the targeted URI before initiating credential acquisition.
 If the provider cannot supply credentials for the targeted source, then it should return `null`.
-b) If the provider does handle requests for the targeted URI, but cannot supply credentials, an exception should be thrown.
+2. If the provider does handle requests for the targeted URI, but cannot supply credentials, an exception should be thrown.

 ### NuGet Credential Provider for Visual Studio Input Parameters